deis/jenkins-node/README.md

 # Jenkins Node

+**NOTE**: This is a work-in-progress.
+Things are expected to change over time.

 This component comprises of a Docker image used to run a worker node for CI jobs on https://ci.deis.io

 This component does not support building Deis v1 jobs due to lack of virtualization support in containers.